-You can also create AutoCAD table cells that link to an Excel spreadsheet.
+In AutoCAD 2008, you can also create AutoCAD table cells that link to an Excel spreadsheet.
 One easy way to do this is to copy the data from Excel, and then using Paste Special, paste the data into the AutoCAD drawing as a link.
 This pastes the Excel data into AutoCAD as a Table object.
 AutoCAD automatically creates a data link between the drawing and the Excel spreadsheet.